 Snapshot: | probably an illegitimate child; farmer |

-Parents: | His father's identity is unknown.
+Parents: | His father is unknown, but see the notes below.
 45Julia Anna Black |

 Born: | early to mid-1890's probably Johnson County, Georgia, although a few contradictory records state Laurens County or Montgomery County |